cypress-io/cypress-realworld-app/README.md

 ### Auth0

-A guide has been written with detail around adapting the RWA to use Auth0 and to explain the programmatic command used for Cypress tests.
+A [guide has been written with detail around adapting the RWA](http://on.cypress.io/auth0) to use [Auth0][auth0] and to explain the programmatic command used for Cypress tests.

 Prerequisites include an Auth0 account and a Tenant configured for use with a SPA.
 Environment variables from Auth0 are to be placed in the [.env](./.env).